Cash never gets old at Diebold. The company is a leading global

 self-service (FSS), includes ATMs and other financial machines and

-security systems and products) accounts for 21% of sales; election
+security systems and products) accounts for 12% of sales and the

 North America (primarily the US) is Ohio-based Diebold's

 largest market, accounting for 45% of the company's sales.
 Latin